 Our room was in the Annex building of the hotel, which was built in 1901.
 (Don’t worry!
 It’s been remodeled since.)
 It was originally eight suites that were built as an addition to the Clubhouse.
 This was back when the popularity of the exclusive Jekyll Club was growing and there was a need for expansion.

 They are not able to expand the hotel further because it’s a historic hotel…but that’s where the Ocean Club, their sister property on Jekyll Island, comes in.
 More on that during Sunday’s itinerary, below.

 Our lovely two queen beds deluxe room overlooked the Croquet Lawn and we had a gorgeous glass window enclosed sunporch we got great use out of.
 We enjoyed sitting at its wicker table on wicker chairs whether for refreshing drinks before heading out into the hot sun or room service breakfast.

 Might we add how lovely the bathroom was?
-There was marble fixtures and a luxurious standing shower with a European shower head.
+There were marble fixtures and a luxurious standing shower with a European showerhead.